open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Extracts the value from an incoming request.
 For example, from the headers of an HTTP request.

-If a value can not be parsed from the carrier for a cross-cutting concern, the implementation MUST NOT throw an exception.
-It MUST NOT store a new value in the `Context`, in order to preserve any previously existing valid value.
+If a value can not be parsed from the carrier for a cross-cutting concern, the implementation MUST NOT throw an exception and MUST NOT store a new value in the `Context`, in order to preserve any previously existing valid value.

 Required arguments: